Skip to Main Content

 Michelin

 Selected by the Michelin Guide Hotels 2025, Evolve Back Coorg occupies a coffee-estate setting in Siddapura, placing it among India's small tier of plantation-based luxury properties.
-The property draws travellers seeking immersion in Coorg's agricultural landscape alongside considered hospitality, and sits in a peer set that rewards advance planning.
+The property draws travellers seeking immersion in Coorg's agricultural landscape alongside considered hospitality, and sits in a comparable set that rewards advance planning.

 Evolve Back Coorg hotel in Coorg, India